-I was inspired to make turmeric cake after tasting the one Juliet Oscar Yankee made for Creating for Good‘s fundraising event last month.
-I adapted the recipe slightly: I reduced the amount of flour, eggs and sugar; I added pistachios to the sponge; I used Icelandic Skyr both in the cake and for the frosting.
+My recipe is different from the original one as I adapted it to my personal taste: I reduced the amount of flour, eggs and sugar; I added pistachios to the sponge; I used Icelandic Skyr both in the cake and in the frosting.

-The authentic Icelandic skyr is – as the name suggests – produced in Iceland using local milk and a special process to ensure the valuable whey proteins are kept.
+Isey Skyr is authentic Icelandic skyr.
+As the name suggests, it is produced in Iceland using local milk and a special process to ensure the valuable whey proteins are kept.

 Icelandic people have been eating skyr for centuries and they swear by it as the secret to their good health.
 That’s because skyr is made with high quality milk and water and without any use of pesticides.

 It is very high in protein, gluten free and virtually fat free.
 The texture is thick, smooth and creamy.
 I love replacing butter frosting on cakes with plain skyr: it’s a healthier, but delicious alternative!

 Overall this is a fairly sweet cake, although the Icelandic Skyr makes it less so, adding a touch of sour taste.

 The other main ingredient of this cake is turmeric.
 Turmeric is a plant of the ginger family which grows in the forests of southern Asia and is used a lot in Asian cuisines.
 The turmeric spice is also used in Ayurvedic medicine as a treatment for a variety of disorders, like indigestion and cold and also to cleanse wounds.